Skip to content

 Layouts are discovered from the paths in config('lattice.discover') just like pages and the other definitions.
 Register a layout that lives elsewhere explicitly:

-use Lattice\Lattice\Facades\Lattice;
+use Lattice\Core\Facades\Lattice;

 Lattice::layouts([AppLayout::class]);